csse-uoft/city-digital-twin/scripts/README.md

 ```

 This will:
-- Build and run the backend on port `3000`
+- Build and run the backend container on port `3000`
-- Build and run the frontend on port `3001`
+- Build and run the frontend container on port `3001`

 ---